Russia raises gas prices for Ukraine by 80 percent

 "The gas price is increasing automatically from April," Miller said.

-The latest rise will be to $485 per 1,000 cubic metres - two days after Gazprom announced a 44 percent increase in the gas price to $385.5 per 1,000 cubic metres from $268.5 due to unpaid bills.
+The latest rise will be to $485 per 1,000 cubic meters - two days after Gazprom announced a 44 percent increase in the gas price to $385.5 per 1,000 cubic meters from $268.5 due to unpaid bills.
 This is much more than the average price paid by consumers in the European Union.

 Ukraine covers 50 percent of its gas needs with Russian supplies.
 It will soon get money from the International Monetary Fund under a new loan package but faces large debts and its economy is in chaos.